ijardillier/netclient-elastic/Readme.md

 The configuration has already been seen in the previous section.

-You just have to ensure you have a APM server available (this is now done with an elastic-agent with an APM integration in Fleet).
+You just have to ensure you have an APM server available (this is now done with an elastic-agent with an APM integration in Fleet).

 ## Analyse traces in Kibana